Japan, Travel Tips

 Can I still use IC cards from my previous trip to Japan?

 If you had kept your IC Card from your past trips to Japan, then good news for you!
 Yes, you can still use all existing IC cards.
 Just make sure they have not expired yet.
-IC cards have 10-year validity from the last date of use.
+IC cards have a 10-year validity from the last date of use.

 How can I get around Japan without a physical IC card?